Aryaman2212/Titanic-Spaceship-Kaggle-Project/README.md

 Files:

 train.csv- Training Dataset

 test.csv- Testing Dataset

 df_predss - Predictions made on test.csv

 Spaceship Project ML.py- My approach to solving this problem.
 (Data Dictionary is given in this file)

+Through HyperParameter tuning and experimenting with different models, I was able to achieve an accuracy of 78.8% with Random Forest Classifier

 This project was taken from a kaggle competition.
 Enjoy :)